 The Company is dependent on its workforce to deliver its solutions and services.
 While we have developed and implemented health and safety protocols, business continuity plans and crisis management protocols in an effort to try to mitigate the negative impact of COVID-19, restrictions such as shutdowns, social distancing and stay-at-home orders in various jurisdictions have impacted and will continue to impact the Company's ability to deploy its workforce effectively.
+Vaccination availability in certain countries is limited and that is resulting in some of our employees not being available.
 We have been performing and delivering all of our essential services out of our facilities and delivery centers.
 Most of our customer site employees (onsite) continue to perform the work and take directions from our customers.
-A part of our non-essential services related workforce has now started to operate from offices and delivery centers, but many are still operating in a remote work environment.
+A part of our non-essential services related workforce has started to operate from offices and delivery centers, but many are still operating in a remote work environment.

+Currently we are experiencing minor changes in work types, and this may evolve over the remaining year as customer's priorities are changing and customers are pushing for more automation.
 The full impact of the COVID-19 outbreak continues to evolve as of the date of this report and the extent to which COVID-19 will ultimately impact the Company's business depends upon various dynamic factors which are difficult to reliably predict.
 Management continues to actively monitor the global situation and its impact on the Company's financial condition, liquidity, operations, suppliers, industry, and workforce.
 Overall, in light of the changing nature and continuing uncertainty around the COVID-19 pandemic, our ability to fully estimate the impact of COVID-19 on our results of operations, financial condition, or liquidity in future periods remains limited.
 Shifts in our customers' priorities and changes to the transaction types offered are still evolving and the dynamic situation hinders reliable forecasting.
 The effects of the pandemic on our business are unlikely to be fully realized, or reflected in our financial results, until future periods.